voltsn/knowledgebase/rust/ownership.md

       enough and returns a pointer to that location.
     - Pushing to the stack is faster then allocating memory.
-    - Accessing data on the heap is slower than accessing data on the stack, because we must follow the poiter to get there.
+    - Accessing data on the heap is slower than accessing data on the stack, because we must follow the pointer to get there.

 > Pushing values to the stack is not considered allocating.